AdrianVollmer/PowerHub/docs/new.md

 $ mv powerhub_db.sqlite upload webdav* workspace/
 ```

-## PowerShell v2

-PowerShell v2 is not supported anymore.
-It becomes less and less common and
-the amount of effort it takes to make PowerHub run on v2 is not justified by
-the benefit.
-Besides, AMSI does not exist in v2, so just load the modules
-directly.
-PowerHub has the "Static List" feature for this.

 ## Key exchange

 In PowerHub 1.0, the key was simply embedded in the stager.
 In principle,